kellenwiltshire/sish-form-mailer/README.md

 Support Request    → support@example.com
 ```

-This gives you a simple separation:
+This allows a single user to route different forms to different inboxes.

+The resulting model is intentionally simple:

 ```text
 User